sdogruyol/crystal-for-rubyists-en/book/chapter-10-c-bindings.md

 There are lots of useful C libraries out there.
 It’s important that we make use of them instead of rewriting every single of them.

-In Crystal, It’s super easy to use existing C libraries with bindings.
+In Crystal, it’s super easy to use existing C libraries with bindings.
 Even Crystal itself uses C libraries.

 For example Crystal uses `libpcre` for it’s `Regex` implementation.